jesskelsall/astarus/civilisations/kingdom-of-astor/SETTLEMENTS/GOLDREACH/flute-street.md

 ## Summary

-Flute Street is where the wealthier citizens of [Goldreach](README.md) live, and is where [Alistair Hawthorn](../../../../characters/alistair-hawthorn.md)’s House can be found.
+Flute Street is where the wealthier citizens of [Goldreach](README.md) live, and is where [Alistair Hawthorn's House](alistair-hawthorns-house.md) can be found.

 | Sensation | Description |
 | ---- | --- |